 MoDOT will replace the I-70 bridges over Manchester Trafficway, the Blue River and the adjacent rail yard.
 As part of the project, MoDOT will replace the historic through-tied arch Route 40 bridge over the Blue River just north of I-70.
-Construction on the $65 million design-build project is expected to begin in early 2014.
+Construction on the $65 million design-build project

 Project information can be found on the Manchester website

 For additional information, please email the project team at ManchesterBridge@modot.mo.gov

 The project director is Susan Barry – 816-607-2206 or 1-888-ASK-MODOT (275-6636).